Skip to main content

 “If a tree branch has fallen from your backyard and damaged your neighbour’s cars, garage or the roof of their home and you’re found liable, the costs of this damage can be claimed on your home insurance.”

-“Under our contents cover, liability protection also extends to accidental injury to others outside your home, whether in Australia or overseas, so if you accidentally injure a person on holidays and you’re found liable for those injuries, those associated costs may be covered,” Colosimo says.
+“Under our contents cover, liability protection also extends to accidental injury to others outside your home, whether in Australia or overseas, so if you accidentally injure a person on holidays and you’re found liable for those injuries, those associated costs may be covered,” Medway says.

 Liability cover: the little-known benefit included in your home insurance